apollographql/router/.changesets/fix_bnjjj_filter_metric_events.md

-### Don't include metric events in spans ([PR #5649](https://github.com/apollographql/router/pull/5649))
+### Remove unnecessary internal metric events from traces and spans ([PR #5649](https://github.com/apollographql/router/pull/5649))

-Previously some internal metric events were included in traces and spans.
-This PR remove this noise.
+The router no longer includes some internal metric events in traces and spans that shouldn't have been included originally.

 By [@bnjjj](https://github.com/bnjjj) in https://github.com/apollographql/router/pull/5649